NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Voltage Change Curve Name for Charging

-This field specifies the name of a rectangular hyperbola type 2 performance curve (ref: Curve:RectangularHyperbola2 in Performance Curves) that determines the change of open circuit voltage (<span>$\Delta E$</span>) as a function of the battery state of charge in charging.
+This field specifies the name of a rectangular hyperbola type 2 performance curve (ref: Curve:RectangularHyperbola2 in Performance Curves) that determines the change of open circuit voltage (<span>\(\Delta E\)</span>) as a function of the battery state of charge in charging.
 The change of open circuit voltage is relative to a fully discharged battery.

 The curve has the following form: